ThePinkPanther96/r-m-api-k8s-pipline/helm/rick-n-morty/README.md

 ...
 ```

-5. Ensure rickandmorty.local resolves to the Ingress IP by adding this to /etc/hosts:
+5. Ensure `rick-n-morty.local` resolves to the Ingress IP by adding this to /etc/hosts:
 	```sh
 	echo "<INGRESS_IP> rick-n-morty.local" | sudo tee -a /etc/hosts
 	```